Title of book

 Date and author

-Some have suggested that references to "this day" points to the temple still standing, (1 Kg 8:8, 9:21, 12:19, 2 Kg 8:22, 16:6).
+Some have suggested that references to 'this day' points to the temple still standing, (1 Kg 8:8, 9:21, 12:19, 2 Kg 8:22, 16:6).
 There are also references to the exile before it happened (2 Kg 13:23).
 The last historical event is the release of Jehoiachin, which happened in 561 BC.
 The tradition in the Talmud suggests that Jeremiah was the author.
-If Jeremiah was the author, then an editor probably finished it off.
+If Jeremiah was the author, then an editor probably added the final part of the book.

 Sources of information